boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 As discussed earlier, Spot exposes its capability via a number of services.
 The Boston Dynamics Python API has a corresponding set of clients for each service, which are created off of the robot object.

-Let's create a `robot_id client` of the `robot-id service`, and then retrieve id information:
+Let's create a `RobotIdClient` of the `robot-id` service, and then retrieve id information:

 ```python
 >>> id_client = robot.ensure_client('robot-id')